BunnySoCrazy/Awesome-Neural-CAD/README.md

 # Awesome Neural CAD [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 > 🎯 The ***first*** awesome list featuring visual paper previews - see research at a glance.

 > 📚 We have also included a selection of papers that, while not strictly falling within the CAD domain, demonstrate relevant techniques and methodologies that could benefit CAD research and applications.

 > 🏠 You can also check our [Project Homepage](https://bunnysocrazy.com/).

+🔥🔥🔥 Also check out our awesome list about [3D generation](https://github.com/BunnySoCrazy/Awesome-3D-Generation).

 ## Generation

 | Preview | Title | Publication | Links |